Anthurium indoor plants

 Anthurium indoor plants (Anthurium andraeanum).
 These plants are grown and used as indoor plants decor all around the world.
 They are considered tropical plants and will freeze if planted outdoors where temperatures get below 32°.
 They come in showy reds, pinks, lavender, whites, and green blooms.

-How to care for Anthurium Plants
+How to Care for Anthurium Plants

 They like moist organic-rich soils.
 Anthurium plants like lower light settings they won’t do as well in front of a large window with lots of light shining through.
 Place them further back in the room or where the sun does not reflect off their shiny foliage.